 But how hard is it for a parent to make the transition?
 It’s really hard.
 It means accepting not just your child as your child is.

-It also likely means accepting that your parenting for some number of years — for your child’s lifetime thus far — was injuring your child.
+For parents who have been pursuing a different approach, it also likely means accepting that your parenting for some number of years — for your child’s lifetime thus far — was injuring your child.

 To shift to a model of acceptance often means consciously realizing you’ve been parenting your child with rejection.